 ELSD Project Goals

-Federal grant guidelines require that projects be completed by September 2024.
+Federal grant guidelines require that ESSER funds must be expended by September 2024.

 Why is the district doing a building project?

 ESSER ARP funds have provided school districts with a unique opportunity to address some of their existing facilities needs while promoting the health and safety of district students.
 The federal government has issued three rounds of relief funding to Ohio school districts in response to the coronavirus pandemic, which many school district leaders consider a once-in-a-lifetime opportunity to address some of their facilities needs as identified by the ELSD Construction Team.

 Will the RES project take place during the 23-23 school year?